Biden nominates 2 to join product safety agency

 The nominations were applauded by product-safety advocates, such as the group Kids in Danger.

-“Both have broad knowledge of the Commission and consumer product safety,” the group’s executive director Nancy Cowles said in a statement.
+“Both have broad knowledge of the Commission and consumer product safety,” the group’s executive director, Nancy Cowles, said in a statement.

-CPSC nominations can spark political fights — with safety groups generally favoring Democratic candidates and industry groups tending to prefer Republicans.
+CPSC nominations can spark political fights, with safety groups generally favoring Democratic candidates and industry groups tending to prefer Republicans.

-The CPSC is a small but powerful agency responsible for the safety of 15,000 everyday products, from cribs and bicycles to refrigerators and trampolines.
+The CPSC is a small but powerful agency responsible for the safety of about 15,000 types of everyday products, such as cribs, bicycles, refrigerators and trampolines.

 In March 2020, President Donald Trump nominated a former chemical industry executive who pushed to relax rules on toxic chemicals at the Environmental Protection Agency to join the CPSC.